Juan-Jones/blog-template/src/content/blog/best-affiliate-programs.md

 Payment Threshold: eBay Partner Network typically maintains a payment threshold set at ten dollars.

-Methods of Payment: Associates can receive payments through direct deposit or PayPal with eBay Partner Network.popular_posts: true
+Methods of Payment: Associates can receive payments through direct deposit or PayPal with eBay Partner Network.

 Average Commission: Commission rates on eBay Partner Network vary by product category, with potential rates reaching up to 70% or more for certain items.